Fifteen minutes ...

 One of my all time favorite places is the zoo where some of my closest relatives live.

-The free-flight aviary allows birds to fly and live in a more natural settings.
+The free-flight aviary allows birds to fly and live in a more natural setting.
 In addition to the birds, you can see monkeys and other species in the aviary.

 In the Cat Complex, you can enjoy cats from every corner of our planet.
 The Cat Complex has been an important part of Cat Conservation and study.
 Educational displays explain things such as the white tigers, a rare genetic disorder that does not occur with such great frequency in the wild (only 12 have been spotted in the wild).